- Places to Explore

 Immerse yourself in space by taking in an IMAX film or a planetarium presentation.
 The movies—some in 3D—employ swooping aerial scenes that make you feel as if you've left the ground and fascinating high-definition footage taken in deep space.
 Buy IMAX theater and planetarium tickets up to two weeks in advance or as soon as you arrive (times and prices vary); then tour the museum.

 The three-story museum store is the largest in all the Smithsonian museums, and one of the best.
 Along with souvenirs, books, and collectors' items, it also displays a model of the USS Enterprise, used in the filming of the first Star Trek television series.
-A huge food court offers fast food, from pizza to McDonald's fare.
+A huge food court offers pastries, pizza, chicken, and McDonald's fare.

 National Air and Space Museum Steven F. Udvar-Hazy Center.
 For more giant jets and spaceships, visit the National Air and Space Museum's Steven F. Udvar-Hazy Center, near Washington Dulles International Airport in northern Virginia.
 Unlike the museum on the Mall, which is divided into smaller galleries with dense history and science exhibits, the Udvar-Hazy Center displays large aircraft and spacecraft, hung as though in flight throughout two vast, multilevel hangars.
 This focus makes the center more appealing for families with kids who may not be old enough to take in detailed historical narratives, but will certainly ooh and aah over the marvelous planes.
 It is also much less crowded than the Mall museum, with room to move.